pyrotek45/avon/tutorial/SECURITY.md

 ## Overview

 Avon is designed with security as a core principle.
 This document explains the security measures implemented and how to use Avon safely.
+Because nobody wants to be "that person" who accidentally deployed credentials to production.

-> **💡 Using `--git` Safely:** The `--git` flag fetches templates from GitHub's raw content API.
+> Tip: Using `--git` Safely:** The `--git` flag fetches templates from GitHub's raw content API.
 Only use `--git` with repositories you trust.
 Review the template code before deploying, especially when using templates from unknown sources.
 The `--git` flag is a powerful feature for sharing templates, but always verify the source.

 ## Security Principles